Combined Koreas crew wins historic medal at Asian Games

 The men's marathon was the opening event in the athletics program and it finished in a sprint, with Hiroto Inoue of Japan hanging on for gold after a late tangle with Bahrain's Elhassan Elabbassi.

-Inoue finished in 2 hours, 18 minutes and 22 seconds and held his arms out wide as he crossed the line less than a meter ahead of Elabassi, who was credited with the same time.
+Inoue finished in 2 hours, 18 minutes, 22 seconds and held his arms out wide as he crossed the line less than a meter ahead of Elabbassi, who was credited with the same time.

-Inoue and Elabassi dueled for the lead over the last five kilometers on a steamy morning in the Indonesian capital.
+Inoue and Elabbassi dueled for the lead over the last five kilometers on a steamy morning in the Indonesian capital.

 "It was a tough race.
 I knew I'd win in the home stretch so I went all out," Inoue told Japanese media.
 "This is a big confidence boost for me.
 I wouldn't have been able to accomplish this alone."